luminescent/localstack-reverse-proxy/readme.md

 ## How do I add an extra service?

 You will need to add a network alias for the `reverse` service in the `docker-compose.yml` file.
-Keep in mind that the certificate allows the `*.amazonaws.com` and the `*.us-east-1.amazonaws.com` domains only.
+Keep in mind that the certificate allows the `*.amazonaws.com`, the `*.us-east-1.amazonaws.com`, and `*.s3.amazonaws.com` domains only.
 If your new endpoint doesn't match any of these, you will need to add your new domain to the certificate signing request in the `gen_certs.sh` file (in the `[alt_names]` section).
 After that repeat steps 1 to 4 in the First run section.

+## What happens with s3 buckets which have their own endpoints?

+You need to add any new bucket dns to the reverse's service aliases in the `docker-compose.yml` file.
+See the example for `mybucket`.
+Also have a look at nginx's `default.conf` to see how buckets calls are proxied. `boot3` makes requests to `https://mybuket.s3.amazonaws.com`, while `localstack` expects call to be made to `https://localstack_hostname:4566/mybucket`

 # Troubleshooting